7orivorian/HappierGhasts/README.md

 - **Propeller Upgrades**<br>
   Attain speed boosts by attaching a propeller to your Happy Ghast's Harness.
-  Propellers come in several tiers, from copper all the way to netherite, and perhaps beyond..?
+  Propellers come in several tiers, from copper all the way to netherite, and perhaps beyond...?

 - **Armored Airship**<br>
   Outfit your Happy Ghasts with the finest of armors.
-After all, who isn't happiest while impervious to harm?
+After all, who isn't at their happiest while impervious to harm?

 ## FAQ